Rohan: Engineering Management

 The Engineering Management MSc group with Shaharyar Jawaid, Policy Advisor from the Islamic Development Bank

-The opportunity to hear from industry experts help us to put the things we are learning in theory into real life contexts.
+"The opportunity to hear from industry experts help us to put the things we are learning into real life contexts.
 People who have been working in these sectors for a long time, who have experiences and knowledge far beyond what we can imagine, present to us the same ideas that we have been taught in class.
 It makes you see the importance of what you’re learning.

-It’s a great experience getting to explore all these different industries – cosmetics, construction, science, politics – different virtues and different perspectives, so you get a broad approach towards what you could do with this degree.
+It’s a great experience getting to explore all these different industries – cosmetics, construction, science, politics – different virtues and different perspectives, so you get a broad approach towards what you could do with this degree."

 Supportive teaching

-The guidance is amazing from all the professors.
-You don’t just have to go to your supervisor for a certain question, you can approach any of the faculty members.
+"The guidance from all of the professors is amazing.
+You don’t just go to your supervisor for a certain question, you can approach any of the faculty members.

 My project

-My research project is on supply chains in the English Premiere League.
+"My research project is on supply chains in the English Premiere League.
 I’m working on a circular supply chain, its problems, its analysis and what should be its improvements and scopes.
 I was given freedom of choice to choose my industry for my project, so I chose based on my love of sports.

 Moving to London

-Moving to London was very exciting and I am really enjoying studying here and hope to stay.
+"Moving to London was very exciting and I am really enjoying studying here and hope to stay.

-At Queen Mary we have a campus which is situated in the heart of the city, 10 minutes away from central London.Canal side accommodation at Mile End campus I always have something to look forward to, I go out and have fun with my friends often.
+At Queen Mary, we have a campus which is situated in the heart of the city, 10 minutes away from central London.Canal side accommodation at Mile End campus I always have something to look forward to, I go out and have fun with my friends often.

-I live in student accommodation which really took away the headache of having to look for a house and also adds to my student experience.
+I live in student accommodation which really took away the headache of having to look for a house, and also adds to my student experience.

 Moving to London was made so much easier by the university, because they provided support for each and every thing that I needed.
 They provide everything from mental health support to medical assistance, IT services – you name it, they have it.